 This guide cuts through the noise.
-You'll understand what a virtual data room actually is in the context of board communications, what features matter, what you can get for free, and when it's worth paying for something more robust.
+You'll understand what a virtual data room actually is, what features matter, what you can get for free, and when it's worth paying for something more robust.

 The core value is control.
 You decide who sees what, for how long, and you can track whether they actually read it.

-It's different from a shared Google Drive folder, even though founders often use those as a substitute.
-Google Drive doesn't give you granular access control by document, it doesn't log who viewed what page, and it doesn't let you revoke access on a document-level without removing the person from the folder entirely.
+It's different from a shared Google Drive folder, even though people often use those as a substitute.
+Google Drive doesn't give you granular access control by document, it doesn't log who viewed what page, and it doesn't let you revoke access at the document level without removing the person from the folder entirely.

 This deserves its own section because investor data rooms and board communication data rooms are related but serve slightly different purposes.